 over very low heat just to dissolve.
 Set aside.

-, if using, to the processor.
+, and the food coloring, if using, to the processor.
 Turn on and immediately begin to pour the prepared gelatin

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.